mbertram/dockerfiles/oracle-java/README.md

-Simple images that install Oracle Java into a CentOS 6 image.
+Simple images that install Oracle Java into an Amazon Linux 2 image.

 How to build?